National Disability Insurance Scheme (NDIS)

 When fully implemented from 1 July 2018, it will result in more services and greater control for more than 32,000 people with disability in South Australia.

 The State Government is working to prepare South Australia for the NDIS.
-This reform work is being led by the Department for Communities and Social Inclusion (DCSI), under its Disability Reform Program.
+This reform work is being led by the Department of Human Services SA (DHSSA), under its Disability Reform Program.

 The State Government is actively engaging with people with disabilities, their families and other consumers during the reform process.

 The NDIS is already available to eligible children with a disability aged 0 to 17 years old.

 The NDIS is rolling out to adults aged 18 to 64 years old in stages across the state, from 1 July 2017.

 For more information about when the NDIS will be available in each area, visit the NDIS South Australia website.